ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-ensa.md

    These file systems are typically provided by an external NFS server.
    The NFS server must be installed on virtual servers that are not part of the *ENSA2* cluster.

-   [Configuring an active-passive NFS server in a Red Hat High Availability cluster](#ha-rhel-nfs){: external} describes the implementation of an active-passive NFS server in a RHEL HA Add-On cluster with Red Hat Enterprise Linux 8 by using virtual server instances in {{site.data.keyword.powerSys_notm}}.
+   [Configuring an active-passive NFS server in a Red Hat High Availability cluster](/docs/sap?topic=sap-ha-rhel-nfs) describes the implementation of an active-passive NFS server in a RHEL HA Add-On cluster with Red Hat Enterprise Linux 8 by using virtual server instances in {{site.data.keyword.powerSys_notm}}.

 - Make sure that all SAP installation media is available.